 C3 Logix – This is an objective test developed by Cleveland Clinic to determine “baseline” function of cognitive skills, motor skills, balance and other deficiencies ADHD patients may have.
 At the end of care a final test will be performed to document your improvement.

 Interactive Metronome – Once the patient sees improvements in right brain function, they transition into allowing right and left brain to function correctly with each other.
-The Interactive Metronome uses tones heard through head phones while performing specific motor patterns helping the brain form permanent connections with right and left brain.
+The Interactive Metronome uses tones heard through head phones while performing specific motor patterns helping the brain form permanent connections with the right and left brain.